jet/dotnet-templates/README.md

    Standard processing shows importing (in summary form) from an aggregate in `EventStore` or `Cosmos` to a Summary form in `Cosmos` (use `-b`(`lank`) to remove, yielding a minimal projector)

-   `-k` adds Optional projection to Apache Kafka using [`Propulsion.Kafka`](https://github.com/jet/propulsion) (instead of ingesting into a local `Cosmos` store).
+   `--kafka` adds Optional projection to Apache Kafka using [`Propulsion.Kafka`](https://github.com/jet/propulsion) (instead of ingesting into a local `Cosmos` store).
-   `-noEventStore` removes support for projecting from EventStore from the emitted code
+   `--noEventStore` removes support for projecting from EventStore from the emitted code

 - [`proSync`](propulsion-sync/README.md) - Boilerplate for a console app that that syncs events between [`Equinox.Cosmos` and `Equinox.EventStore` stores](https://github.com/jet/equinox) using the [relevant `Propulsion`.* libraries](https://github.com/jet/propulsion), filtering/enriching/mapping Events as necessary.